 Celebrating International Women’s Day to Shed Light on Uniquely Female Issues

 International Women’s Day is upon us and with it comes a powerful, global celebration of the social, cultural, economic, and political achievements of women.
-At EQUELLE, we want to open up a dialogue about menopause that will drive forward the cultural conversation around women’s health and empower women to feel and be their best during this transition.
+At EQUELLE, we want to open up a dialogue about menopause and menopause supplements that will drive forward the cultural conversation around women’s health and empower women to feel and be their best during this transition.
 If there were ever a day to find that menopause group and talk about all those hot flashes, mood swings, hormones, and night sweats—it’s today.

 This year’s theme for International Women’s Day is #EachForEqual.
 According to their site, this theme was chosen to help encourage women to "challenge stereotypes, fight bias, broaden perceptions, improve situations, and celebrate women’s achievements.”1 All so that we can “help create a more gender-equal world.”1